nezaidu/work-at-albert/README.md

 # Optional Tasks
 * Make cool design for this!
-* Make unit tests for the code
+* Write automated tests for the code
 * Make the list of films sortable or searchable

-* Use GraphQL/Apollo (SWAPI is available as GQL)
-* Help us improve by sending us much welcomed feedback!
+And finally, please help us improve by sending us much welcomed feedback!